-I could do the same calculations for Dr. Ling's alternate assumption of balancing plants that provide operating reserves of 20% and therefore operate at 75% of annual capacity.
+One could perform the same calculations for Dr. Ling's alternate assumption of balancing plants that provide operating reserves of 20% and therefore operate at 75% of annual capacity.
 But obviously, that higher capacity utilization will produce more pounds of butter and non fat dry milk, providing even more money to cover fixed and variable costs.
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 18-19).

-This is a lot of math, but it is all intended simply to demonstrate that USDA was absolutely correct when it stated in the tentative final decision, and again in the recommended decision, that the make allowances would cover the costs of balancing.
+This analysis demonstrates that USDA was absolutely correct when it stated in the tentative final decision, and again in the recommended decision and the final decision, that the make allowances would cover the costs of balancing.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+19).

 Thus, the make allowances themselves will cover all of the balancing costs that Dr. Ling identifies, and there is no possible justification for imposing marketwide service payments.
-In this regard, I will note that Dr. Ling's study only purports to calculate the costs of balancing, and nowhere addresses whether those costs have already been paid for through make allowances.
+In this regard, IDFA will note that Dr. Ling's study only purports to calculate the costs of balancing, and nowhere addresses whether those costs have already been paid for through make allowances.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+19).

-III.
+II.
 EVEN IF MORE FUNDS WERE SOMEHOW NEEDED TO COVER THE COST OF BALANCING, THOSE FUNDS HAVE BEEN MORE THAN AMPLY PROVIDED THROUGH OVER ORDER PREMIUMS.